ndavol/awesome-stacks-chain/README.md

 - [Clarity 101](https://youtu.be/lXJutQqDq3w) - Learn the basics of Clarity's design principles.
 - [Developer Registry 101](https://www.crowdcast.io/e/clarity-program) - Learn how to build a Clarity smart contract from scratch.
 - [How Clarity Prevents Common Smart Contract Vulnerabilities](https://www.youtube.com/watch?v=VYXhrwPsBws) - Explanation of Clarity's security princples.
-- [Proof of Transfer Whitepaper Reading with Muneeb Ali](https://www.youtube.com/watch?v=NY_eUrIcWOY&t=3s) - Overview of the PoX whitepaper from the author.
+- [Proof of Transfer Whitepaper Reading with Muneeb Ali](https://www.youtube.com/watch?v=NY_eUrIcWOY&t=3s) - Overview of the Proof of Transfer (PoX) whitepaper from the author.

 ## Community